deeplake31337/2024-10-zksync/README.md

 state changes, the operator is forced to perform computations without receiving compensation  for  it.

-3. Validator can provide inefficient bytecode compression
+3) Validator can provide inefficient bytecode compression

 In the current implementation, the mechanism for bytecode compression is not strictly unambiguous.
 That means the validator has the flexibility to choose a less efficient compression for the bytecode to increase the deployment cost for the end user.
 Besides that, there is another non-fixed [issue](https://github.com/code-423n4/2023-10-zksync-findings/issues/805), that gives a way for the operator to forces the user to pay more for the bytecode compression or even burn all the transaction gas during bytecode compression verification.

-4. extcodehash does not distinguish empty contracts on account balances
+4) extcodehash does not distinguish empty contracts on account balances

 According to the [EIP-161](https://eips.ethereum.org/EIPS/eip-161), an account is “empty” when it meets the following conditions: it has no deployed code, its nonce value is zero, and it holds a balance of zero.
 According to [EIP-1052](https://eips.ethereum.org/EIPS/eip-1052), the extcodehash of an empty account should evaluate to `bytes32(0)`, otherwice it is `keccak256(deployedBytecode)`.
 On ZKsync, bytes32(0) is returned in case there is no deployed code and nonce is zero regardless of the account balance.

-5. DefaultAccount does not always return successfully
+5) DefaultAccount does not always return successfully

 DefaultAccount, while it should always behave as an EOA (i.e. any call to it should return success(0,0)), if called with a selector of one of its methods and incorrect ABI-encoding of its parameters, will fail with empty error.
 This happens due to the fact that the ABI decoding fails before the modifier is triggered.

+6) Fee model may have imperfect price alignment

+The price that users pay on L1 may not accurately represent the actual price and may lead to overcharge/undercharge.
+Also, due to attachment to L1 gas price may incentivize to submit transactions when the L1 gas price is low regardless of the L2 congestion.
+Generally the fee model may be revised in future releases.

 [//]: # (known-issues-close)